Third Bridge Press

 If you’re like most leaders of a midsized company, you probably feel like you have one of the best jobs in the world.
 I’ve been in your shoes and have experienced many of the same hopes and fears you have.
 Most of the time, you would not trade your role with anyone.
 But there are times, probably more than you let on, when you hold what seem like contradictory positions that are virtually incompatible.
 For example, business may be going great, but you are always worried about the overall economy or maybe just your specific market segment.
 Or you now fi nd your company is past the start-up phase, but you are still obsessed about the little issues that leaders of bigger companies should not be worrying about.
 You handpicked your leadership team, but you are still not sure you have the right team to take you to the next level.
 You feel like you are on the right track, but you don’t have a scorecard to tell you where you really stand.
 You’ve had some success, but you are not 100 percent sure if you can repeat it.
 You know companies in your market are doing well, but you’ve convinced yourself there are valid reasons your growth is not where you want it to be.

+It was this dichotomy that led me down the path of creating the value-building process I explain in Building Business Value.
+These contradictions made me wonder whether the leaders of my competition were struggling with the same issues and whether all midsized leaders struggled with these same issues.
+I also began to consider how large, publicly traded companies managed their way through these apparent contradictions.
 While I was the CEO of CTX Corporation I really began to find the value of running our midsized company like a publicly traded firm.
 Not that I had to fret over Sarbanes-Oxley compliance, but I found that if I could run the company based on the collection and analysis of sound metrics and I could really find out what factors increased its value, then I could build initiatives that focused on those value drivers and let all the minutiae (that normally keep us all awake) fade away.

 One more step the business leaders had to take to make this value-building process stick was that everyone who could influence the value driver had to buy into what we were doing.
 Sitting in an ivory tower and pulling strings (or analyzing financial statements) would not work.
 Each leader had to understand each value driver, the impact it had on the company, and specifically what needed to be done to move the value driver in the right direction.